 Just mix some potting soil, peat moss, and manure together, and plant your according to the instructions on the package.
 Keep the seed bed moist until you see germination and then water one to two inches per week after that.
 These can be grown outdoors in direct sunlight or inside on a windowsill.

 4. Clay Pot Heater

 Clay pots do an excellent job of absorbing and evenly radiating heat.
 If you place several pots in layers with air in between, they will radiate heat like a space heater.

-To rig this up you will need one long bolt, some appropriately sized nuts and washers, and three pots with each being a different size.
+To make a terracotta pot heater you will need one long bolt, some appropriately sized nuts and washers, and three pots with each being a different size.